Senzing/mapper-icij/README.md

                         path to the mapping functions library files.
   -i INPUT_PATH, --input_path INPUT_PATH
                         path to the downloaded IJIC csv files.
-  -o OUTPUT_PATH, --output_path OUTPUT_PATH
+  -o OUTPUT_FILE, --output_file OUTPUT_FILE
-                        path to the output files which default to input file name with a .json extension.
+                        path and file name for the json output.
   -d DATABASE, --database DATABASE
                         choose: panama, bahamas, paradise, offshore or all, default=all